At one time or another, it’s something we’ve all asked ourselves as dog owners – “is that item of food safe for my dog?”.

-We all know there are some foods your dogs should never eat – common sense items like alcohol and chocolate must obviously be avoided, but even items like grapes and garlic should be off the menu.
+We all know there are some foods your dogs must never eat – common sense items like alcohol and chocolate must obviously be avoided, but even items like grapes and garlic should be off the menu.

 This article is regularly updated, so bookmark it for future reference!